-Changes to A Levels have been introduced by the Government over the last three years so that the course will be linear with all assessments at the end of two years of study.
+Changes to A Levels have been introduced by the Government over the last three years, so that the course will be linear with all assessments at the end of two years of study.

-The first of the new A Levels was introduced for teaching in September 2015.
 The general expectation is that students will choose three A Levels in Year 12 and continue with those subjects for two years.
 Assessment on the A Level course is designed to test your understanding of the whole two year course, not just Year 13.
 Where appropriate academically, we will consider allowing students to sit four subjects, although this is not expected.